pycontribs/ruyaml/README.rst

 0.15.64 (2018-08-30):
   - support round-trip of tagged sequences: ``!Arg [a, {b: 1}]``
-  - single entry mappings in flow sequences now written by default without quotes set ``yaml.brace_single_entry_mapping_in_flow_sequence=True`` to force getting ``[a, {b: 1}, {c: {d: 2}}]`` instead of the default ``[a, b: 1, c: {d: 2}]``
+  - single entry mappings in flow sequences now written by default without braces, set ``yaml.brace_single_entry_mapping_in_flow_sequence=True`` to force getting ``[a, {b: 1}, {c: {d: 2}}]`` instead of the default ``[a, b: 1, c: {d: 2}]``
   - fix issue when roundtripping floats starting with a dot such as ``.5``